FRANK LINDENFELD OUTSTANDING STUDENT PAPER AWARD

 Papers already accepted for publication in Humanity and Society are not eligible to receive the award.

 For more information or to submit please send three copies of your paper to “AHS Paper Competition Chair” to email@example.com

 Frank Lindenfeld, a long-time member and dear friend to AHS, passed away on June 8, 2008.
 He was a husband and father, scholar, visionary advocate for democracy, and tireless worker for social and economic justice.
 As a scholar-activist, Frank was a leading authority on worker cooperatives and the co-founder of Grassroots Economic Organizing (GEO), a decentralized collective of educators, researchers and grassroots activists working to promote an economy based on democratic participation, worker and community ownership, social and economic justice, and ecological sustainability.
 Frank's wisdom, kindness, dedication and gentle manner touched the lives of many people and his spirit will live on in the work that we do together to build a better world.
 Toward this end the AHS Frank Lindenfeld Memorial fund was established and makes possible this paper competition.

-Jean Boucher, “Social Capital in Adversity: An Autoethnographic Approach” Department of Sociology, George Mason University
+Jean Boucher, “Social Capital in Adversity: An Autoethnographic Approach,” George Mason University

-Junpeng Li, “The Religion of the Nonreligious and the Politics of the Apolitical: Transformation of the Falun Gong from a Healing Practice to a Political Movement”, Department of Sociology, Columbia University
+[Honorable mention] Junpeng Li, “The Religion of the Nonreligious and the Politics of the Apolitical: Transformation of the Falun Gong from a Healing Practice to a Political Movement,” Columbia University

-Kasey Henricks and Victoria Brocket, “Counter-Revolutions in the Name of Emancipation: The Regressive Character of Race and Gender Progress” Loyola University of Chicago
+[Honorable mention] Kasey Henricks and Victoria Brocket, “Counter-Revolutions in the Name of Emancipation: The Regressive Character of Race and Gender Progress,” Loyola University of Chicago